I’m at the office cafeteria, then I hear two co-workers:

 “Watch your words, watch what you say about yourself, words are powerful” — Les Brown

-Maybe these are just expressions with deep roots in our lexicon, you know, like “you know” when we really don’t know they’re there.
-Expressions pass from generation from generation… if you think about it… generations way back to world depression, after WWII, only 70 years ago.
+Maybe these are just expressions with deep roots in our lexicon, you know, like “you know” when we don’t know they’re there.
+Expressions pass from generation to generation… if you think about it… generations way back to world depression, after WWII, only 70 years ago.
 Can you imagine what those generations had to say about Mondays in those conditions?

 I grew up in a country that’s always in crisis (no matter if the oil barrel is in $20 or $200), that’s what I hear from my parents, my aunts, my friends… “things are difficult, very difficult”.
-However, there are people in the same country that flourish, that work hard, and get results… they do not complain, neither do they listen to people that complain, they just work hard and build their own future.
+However, there are people in the same country that flourish, that work hard, and get results… they do not complain, neither do they listen to people that complain, they just work hard and build their future.

 “Success leaves clues” — Tony Robbins

 So, going back to prison, wait, you do not want to be in prison! (right?) so change your words… Try “I’m going to work” instead of “I have to work”, Try “I can do better” instead of “things are difficult”, and, you’ll notice how things start to change, for good.